 We regard the integration of sustainability as a sensible and necessary strategy that benefits the overall value of the group in both the short and long term.
 The Board oversees the management of sustainability issues through regular engagement and updates from the Group Corporate Responsibility Committee (GCRC).
-While we do not have a separate sustainability committee at board level, the Board considers this topic to be of substantial importance, warranting yearly review of the group's sustainability approach, strategy and performance.
+While we do not have a separate sustainability committee at board level, the Board considers this topic to be of substantial importance, warranting review of the group's sustainability strategy and performance at least once a year.